 The principal asset in the Company is a mortgage portfolio which is subject to an annual impairment review.
 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" below).
 The Company's results are not impacted by changes in interest rates as the mortgage loans and Notes bear a zero rate of interest.
-No impairment provision was deemed necessary as at 31 December 2013 or 31 December 2012.
+No impairment provision was deemed necessary as at 31 December 2014 or 31 December 2013.

-Under International Financial Reporting Standards ("IFRSs") the mortgages and Notes are recognised at fair value with an appropriate effective yield adjustment recognised in the income statement.
+Under International Financial Reporting Standards ("IFRSs") the mortgages and Notes are recognised initially at fair value with an appropriate effective yield adjustment recognised in the income statement.
+Subsequent measurement is at amortised cost with revenue being recognised using the effective interest method.
+The discount arising on initial recognition is being amortised over the expected life of the mortgages.